 In the bigger picture, the event provided me new insights into how these events can give cities a new dimension.
 Buildings can only be built so high and new parks can only achieve so much.
 Who would have ever thought that an alley could be used as an art exhibit, a bar, and a creative space?
 I applaud CLA for thinking “out of the box”.

 Cheers to the Chicago Loop Alliance for identifying and capitalizing on such hidden potential – check out their website to find out more, and keep an eye peeled for next summer’s events!

 By C. Scott Smith, Assistant Director, Chaddick Institute, and Riley O’Neil, graduate student

 One of the major advantages of living in Chicago compared to other US cities is having access to a broad range of transportation options.
 The proximity of homes and workplaces to public transportation routes has contributed greatly to the success of Chicago’s transit system, which now handles about 600 million passenger trips each year.
 We estimate that 1.1 million (close to 100% of total) workers and 1.3 million (about 98% of total) jobs in Chicago are within ½ mile of a bus stop or rail station.

 For people with disabilities, however, access to public transportation can be limited.
-Chicago’s enormous system of commuter rail lines, elevated rail/subways, and bus routes—not to mention other “shared use mobility services” such as bikesharing, carsharing and ridesourcing (via Uber and Lyft, for example)— do not always accommodate people with physical disabilities.
-This blog summarizes key accessibility gaps working people with disabilities confront in Chicago’s public transportation system.
+Chicago’s enormous system of commuter rail lines, elevated rail/subways, and bus routes—not to mention other “shared use mobility services” such as e-scooter sharing, bikesharing, carsharing and ridesourcing (via Uber and Lyft, for example)— do not always accommodate people who experience disability situations (e.g., passenger traveling via wheelchair or with stroller attempting to access transit via train station without an elevator).
+This blog summarizes key accessibility gaps working people with varying abilities face in Chicago’s public transportation system.